Travel to Israel and Palestine with Drs. Stephoni Case & Marty Michelson

 Is it safe?

 What sites will the trip visit?
-Some locations will include:
+Some locations should include:

 Sea of Galilee *Dead Sea *Jordan River *Bethlehem